l-k22/simons_sweet_shop_challenge/README.md

 If the app doesn't build try running 'flutter clean' to remove all the build files (if there are any) then 'flutter pub get'

-Another TODO is add a gitIgnore file so that the build files are not pushed up to the branch.